Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Tactical Fitness for Beginners

-I asked the trainers about the biggest mistake most people make when it comes to their programs.
+I asked the coaches about the biggest mistake most people make when it comes to their programs.

 The answer: Not picking a program and sticking to it.

 Beginners are especially bad about this because they have no context.
-Any untrained individual will see some very quick results no matter what training program they use.
+Any untrained individual sees some very quick results no matter what training program they use.
 This is not because they are getting stronger or quicker in a matter of weeks.
 Instead, this is a neurological adaptation.

 As a newbie starts exercising, the brain and nervous system look for ways to be more efficient.
 The body learns to recruit muscle fibers more efficiently, which helps the newbie lift more weight.
 That rate of progress is not sustainable in the long term.